CUH NHS 75th birthday logo

 Lower abdominal pain

-You may have some pain/discomfort after interrupting the pregnancy.
-You can take paracetamol and/or ibuprofen tablets as required (assuming you do not have allergies to any of these).
+You may have some pain / discomfort after birth.
+You can take paracetamol and / or ibuprofen tablets as required (assuming you do not have allergies to any of these).
 It is important you do not exceed the recommended daily dose: please read the label.
-If the pain does not settle with these painkillers, please contact your GP.
+If the pain does not settle with this pain relief medication, please contact your GP.
 If the pain is severe, go to your nearest emergency department.

 Bleeding

 It is normal to bleed from your vagina for about two weeks after the procedure.
 This might be heavier than a normal period at first but should reduce with time and become brown in colour.
 Use pads; avoid tampons as they can increase the risk of infection.
-If the bleeding is heavy or smelly, or if you pass large clots, please contact your GP urgently, or go to your nearest emergency department.
+If you are soaking through a large pad more than once an hour, or passing clots larger than a cotton wool ball, please call clinic 23 on 01223 217217 for advice.

 Reducing the risk of blood clots in your legs or lungs

-During and after pregnancy there is a small risk of blood clots forming in the veins of your leg or pelvis.
+During and after pregnancy there is a small risk of blood clots forming in the veins in your legs.
 These clots can travel to your lungs, which can be serious.
-You can reduce the risk of these by walking and by moving your legs and feet while sitting or lying.
-You may also be given stockings to wear and/or injections.
-If your leg is red, painful, swollen, or hot, or if you have shortness of breath, chest pain, or cough up blood, please contact your GP urgently, or go to your nearest emergency department.
+You can reduce the risk of these by gentle mobilisation, and by moving your legs and feet while sitting or lying.
+You may also be given stockings to wear.
+For some people, we will recommend a blood thinning injection which can be obtained from Pharmacy upon the presentation of a prescription, which you can administer to yourself at home.
+If you notice any areas on your calves that are red, painful, swollen or hot to the touch, please attend your nearest emergency department.
+Similarly, please attend the emergency department if you experience chest pain, shortness of breath, or if you cough up blood.

 Sexual intercourse